SPC-UW-ZooCam/Classifier/README.md

 # Create a virtual environment (venv)
 Once Anaconda is installed, you will want to open the "Anaconda prompt" and set up your virtual environment.
-In the command line type: conda create --name myenv
-To activate the venv: conda activate myenv to deactivate the venv: conda deactivate
+In the command line type: conda create --name myenv  python=3.11 To activate the venv: conda activate myenv to deactivate the venv: conda deactivate

 # Install Base packages and load requirements.txt file in your venv
 Using conda install install the following:
-- conda install python
+- conda
 - conda install pytorch torchvision torchaudio -c pytorch -c conda-forge
 -